Remixed & Revisited: Critical reception

 Stephen Thomas Erlewine of AllMusic felt that the presence of a "strong hook and a strong sense of fun" was missing from the compilation, except for the song "Your Honesty", which he declared as the best track despite feeling its beats to be a little outdated.
 He compared the work of the remixers as "as subtle as a jackhammer, whether it's on the metallic-flaked "American Life" by Headcleanr or the '90s-retro Nevins mix of "Nothing Fails".
 On all these mixes, Madonna sounds as if she's out of step with the music of 2003".
 Erlewine also compared Spears' vocals with that of Madonna's during her early days and Aguilera's with that of Cher's.
 Nathan Brackett of Rolling Stone commented that the release "improves upon American Life's standout single "Love Profusion", but the rest botches an opportunity to revive interest on its parent album".
 Fabian from Daily Breeze commented that Remixed & Revisited "is an amusing collection of novelties."
 Sarah Crompton from Boston Herald proclaimed the album to be "more fun than her full-length 2003 offering American Life."
 The Malay Mail said that the remixes from the album are for "true blue Madonna fans."
 Phil Udell from Hot Press called it an "impressive seven-track collection".
+An editor from The Journal Gazette expressed "It's a bundle of energetic fun, even if Madonna sounds a little shaky".

 A writer for The Miami Herald was negative towards the release saying that "Madonna's latest misstep is this pointless Remixed & Revisited seven-track EP in which she tries to resell five songs from her recent American Life CD to an audience who deserve far better efforts from the queen, than this."
 Ricardo Baca from The Denver Post compared Madonna to actress Drew Barrymore on the cover of the EP, feeling that the singer looked foolish and that the tracks were weak attempts at "spicing up" the already non-commercial songs from American Life.
 Kevin C. Johnson from St. Louis Post-Dispatch said that with the remixes, Madonna "put some life" back into the songs of American Life, complementing "Your Honesty" and wondering why it was left from the Bedtime Stories sessions.
 Keith Caulfield of Billboard was impressed with "Your Honesty" and the remixes of "Love Profusion" and "Nobody Knows Me".
 He said, "Die-hard fans, even those unenamored of American Life will dig this EP."
+New Straits Times's Christie Leo, said "the remixes are more vivid and fleshed out, especially 'Nothing Fails' and 'Love Profusion'".
 In his book The Essential Rock Discography, Martin Charles Strong called the release as "equally dispensable as its parent album".